Adding and parameterizing components

 Adding a new component

-Illustration 1.
-Simple components palette
+Common component properties Simple components palette

 Edit mode and moving a component

 To move a component, hold the mouse button over it and drop it in the desired location.
-Fields will light up in two colors above the lifted component:
+Fields in two colors will light up above the lifted component:

 After moving the last component from a given row, that row will be removed automatically.